Fingel/ripasso-gnome-search-provider/README.md

 ### Arch Linux
 Available on the aur as [ripasso-gnome-search-provider](https://aur.archlinux.org/packages/ripasso-gnome-search-provider)

-You will need to re-log your GNOME session after intsalling the package.
+You will need to re-log your GNOME session after installing the package.

 ### Manual
 Clone this repository and run: